mhar-vell/mharvellous-beamer/README.md

 $ code .

 ```
+### The Styles
-*The mharvellous beamer offers 3 distinct styles: default, classic and dark.*
+The mharvellous beamer offers 3 distinct styles: *default, classic and dark*.

 To change the style you must change the following line in the main file **presentation.tex**:

 `\usetheme[style=default]{mhar-vell}`